samarabbas/temporal-documentation-legacy/docs/08_cli.md

 Setting environment variables for repeated parameters can shorten the CLI commands.

-- **CADENCE_CLI_ADDRESS** - host:port for Cadence frontend service, the default is for the local server
+- **CADENCE_CLI_ADDRESS** - host:port for Temporal frontend service, the default is for the local server
 - **CADENCE_CLI_DOMAIN** - default workflow domain, so you don't need to specify `--domain`

 ## Quick Start